 Capital One Multifamily Finance, LLC

-Grace Huebscher served as President of Capital One Multifamily Finance, LLC, a subsidiary of Capital One Financial Corporation, from 2013 until March 2017 and served as an advisor of Capital One Commercial Bank from April 2017 until November 2017.
+Grace A. Huebscher served as President of Capital One Multifamily Finance, LLC, a subsidiary of Capital One Financial Corporation, from 2013 until March 2017 and served as an advisor of Capital One Commercial Bank from April 2017 until November 2017.
 Prior to that, Ms. Huebscher was Chief Executive Officer of Beech Street Capital, LLC, a company she co-founded in 2009.
 From 1997 to 2009, she held a variety of positions at Fannie Mae, including Vice President, Capital Markets.
 Ms. Huebscher currently serves as a director of The Kenyon Review.
-She is a former member of the Commercial Board of Governance of the Mortgage Bankers Association.
+She is a former member of the Commercial Board of Governors of the Mortgage Bankers Association.

 Steven W. Kohlhagen

 Veteran Financial Services and Investment Industry Executive